About Phaselis

 Backpack: A small backpack could be useful to carry your water, snacks, camera, and any other necessities.

-Where to stay near Phaselis?
+Where to stay in Phaselis?

 Phaselis is an ancient city located in Kemer, Antalya, Turkey.
 While there aren’t accommodations in Phaselis itself as it is an archaeological site, there are numerous places to stay nearby in Kemer or the broader Antalya region.
 Here are some recommendations: